 Citronella and lamp oil

-Citronella and lamp oil are also derived from petroleum, but the specific kind makes them somewhat safer to use for tiki torchesOpens in a new tab..
+Citronella and lamp oil are also derived from petroleum, but the specific kind makes them somewhat safer to use for tiki torches.

 Lamp oil is refined from petroleum, while citronella oil comes from the citronella plant.
-Both of these sources are flammable and toxic, but they have different characteristics that make them safer to use than kerosene in tiki torches:Opens in a new tab.
+Both of these sources are flammable and toxic, but they have different characteristics that make them safer to use than kerosene in tiki torches:

-• Citronella oil contains a geraniol chemical that makes it less volatile than other fuel sources.
+- Citronella oil contains a geraniol chemical that makes it less volatile than other fuel sources.

-• Lamp oil has a higher flash point (the temperature at which it begins to combust) than kerosene, so it’s less likely to catch fire accidentally.
+- Lamp oil has a higher flash point (the temperature at which it begins to combust) than kerosene, so it’s less likely to catch fire accidentally.
 This higher flash point also lowers the risk of explosion when you’re lighting your tiki torch—a big plus if you’re considering buying some for use around your home or yard!

 DIY tiki fuel.

-• Put a quart of soy sauce in a large pot.
+- Put a quart of soy sauce in a large pot.

-• Add a quart each of olive oil and rubbing alcohol.
+- Add a quart each of olive oil and rubbing alcohol.

-• If the mixture is too thick to be put into the bottle, you may need to thin it out by adding one or two cups of water to the mixture.
+- If the mixture is too thick to be put into the bottle, you may need to thin it out by adding one or two cups of water to the mixture.

-• This should be allowed to simmer for approximately one hour over low heat, after which it should be allowed to cool for approximately two hours before being poured into the fuel bottle for your tiki torchOpens in a new tab. or any other container.
+- This should be allowed to simmer for approximately one hour over low heat, after which it should be allowed to cool for approximately two hours before being poured into the fuel bottle for your tiki torch or any other container.

-You can keep your homemade tiki torch fuelOpens in a new tab. in the dark, like in a closet or drawer.
+You can keep your homemade tiki torch fuel in the dark, like in a closet or drawer.
 Then, use the mixture within six months for the best results.

-Tiki torchesOpens in a new tab. look great in lighting up your garden or patio, but their flames can also be used for cooking and keeping you warm!
-If you choose, you can make homemade fuel for your tiki torchOpens in a new tab. by following the instructions in this recipe, which will walk you through the procedure step-by-step.
+Tiki torches look great in lighting up your garden or patio, but their flames can also be used for cooking and keeping you warm!
+If you choose, you can make homemade fuel for your tiki torch by following the instructions in this recipe, which will walk you through the procedure step-by-step.

 DIY tiki torch fuel ingredients